KTM Class 91

 The Class 91 is a type of electric multiple unit currently operating on Keretapi Tanah Melayu's Electric Train Service (ETS) since 2009.
 KTMB purchased a total of 5 sets worth RM 240 million from a joint venture between South Korea's Rotem Co. and Japan Mitsubishi Electric Corp in 2008.
 Each set has six coaches.

-All five train sets were designed by the Marubeni Corporation, but were built by Hyundai Rotem of Korea and Mitsubishi Electric of Japan.
+All five train sets were designed by the Marubeni Corporation and were built by Hyundai Rotem of Korea and Mitsubishi Electric of Japan.
 The design of the train sets follows very closely the IE 22000 Class of Ireland's InterCity trains.
-The major difference between the trainsets in Ireland and those used in Malaysia is that the Irish trainsets are diesel operate and on a broad gauge rail (1,600mm) while Malaysia has a metre gauge (1,000mm) system and electrically powered.
+The major difference between the trainsets in Ireland and those used in Malaysia is that the Irish trainsets are diesel operated and use a broad gauge rail (1,600mm) while Malaysia has a metre gauge (1,000mm) system and are electrically powered.

 Operation

 The class 91 operates in a fixed 6-cars configuration.
 Currently, class 91 sets are mainly used for long distance intercity travel.
 In 2010–2012, 2 sets of KTM class 91 were being used for normal commuter use due to a shortage of trains.
 While in commuter use, long distance facilities such as toilets and cafes were closed and locked.

 The Class 91 usually operates at its service maximum of 140 km/h and is known to sometimes speed at 160 km/h during regular service at certain stretches.
 Speed is limited partially by the use of narrow gauge.

 Train schedule is categorically separated into a number of fixed classes with different ticketing structure afforded to travelling at particular times. i.e. travelling during peak would incur premium ticket cost whereas travel during off-peak mid day incur a discounted fare.